Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: System Design

 \subsection{GPU Remoting}

-\revise{ The common approach to GPU pooling is to redirect individual CUDA API calls from functions to GPU executors, transparent to the inference program~\cite{rcuda,cu2rcu}.
-However, this approach necessitates synchronization for each API call, resulting in high synchronization overhead that is unacceptable to model inference.
-Based on our measurement, each inference needs thousands of CUDA API calls (e.g., over 4k calls for ResNet-152), which incur an additional delay of several hundred milliseconds in communication (Table~\ref{tab:eval_remote_swap}).
-To address this issue, \SysName proposes the asynchronous API redirection. }

-\PHM{Asynchronous API redirection.} We observe that intermediate steps in an inference execution are typically performed asynchronously in GPU --- the intermediate data gets generated and consumed in GPU memory without requiring any data transfer to the host until the execution is completed.
-Therefore, a function can redirect intermediate CUDA calls to the GPU executor asynchronously without waiting for their results, and perform synchronizations only for the final output.
-This approach does not affect the execution order, and thus can still ensure the correctness of the model inference.
+\PHM{Asynchronous API redirection.} Existing GPU remoting solutions~\cite{rcuda,cu2rcu} introduce high communication overhead due to synchronizations for individual API calls during model inference (details in \S\ref{sec:eval_remoting}).
+Leveraging the computing pattern of model inference, \SysName proposes \emph{asynchronous} API redirection to reduce synchronizations.
+Specifically, we observe that the intermediate steps in an inference execution are typically performed asynchronously on the GPU, where intermediate data is generated and consumed in GPU memory without requiring data transfer to the host until the execution completes.
+Consequently, a function can redirect intermediate CUDA calls to the GPU executor asynchronously without waiting for their results, and only perform synchronizations for the final output.
+This approach preserves the execution order of CUDA APIs, ensuring the correctness of the inference results.

-Following this observation, we perform asynchronous redirection for CUDA APIs.
-In particular, we divide the set of CUDA APIs into two categories based on their semantics: 1) synchronous, blocking APIs, and 2) asynchronous, non-blocking APIs.
-The former needs the host to wait for their completion and use the outputs in the following steps, e.g., \texttt{cudaMalloc}, and thus we perform synchronizations by default.
-The latter does not change the runtime state in the host, e.g., \texttt{cudaLaunchKernel}, allowing asynchronous API redirection without blocking. \SysName supports the common CUDA runtime APIs and CUDA libraries, e.g., cuDNN.
-We show the category of each such API in Appendix~\ref{sec:appendix_cuda_api}.